IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 ### OpenAPI Importer improvements

-The importer now respects the following OpenApi concepts when importing service definitions.
+The importer now respects the following OpenAPI concepts when importing service definitions:

 - `secured`
 - `required`
 - `allOf`
 - `x-enumNames`

-The importer now respects  concepts when importing service definition There has also been various smaller improvements which make the tool better at interpreting OpenAPI documents.
+There have also been various smaller improvements which make the tool better at interpreting OpenAPI documents.

 Available from: